 In road tests, we found that the first-generation Hyundai Santa Fe handled well in most situations, both on pavement and during light-duty off-roading.
 However, the interior was still a work in progress — the switchgear looked and felt cheap and plasticky.
 Another annoyance was the awkward placement of the spare tire underneath the vehicle.
 We didn't find the Santa Fe's exterior styling to be particularly engaging either.
 Overall, this Santa Fe was outclassed by other top crossover SUVs of the same time period.

 There are a few changes to be aware of when deciding what model year of the first-gen Santa Fe to purchase.
 The first real improvements came for 2003, when Hyundai added a 195-hp 3.5-liter V6 to the engine lineup.
 It gives the SUV peppy acceleration, but fuel mileage with this engine is poor.
 In 2005, Hyundai discontinued the four-cylinder engine, gave the Santa Fe an interior and exterior styling refresh and made antilock brakes standard across the line.
 And in the original model's final year, 2006, a Limited trim level with leather seating and automatic climate control debuted.

-If you are looking for older years, visit our used Hyundai Santa Fe page.
+If you are looking for newer years, visit our new Hyundai Santa Fe page.